colinoflynn/mouldyrf/README.md

 ![big old image](mrf_infos.jpg)

 NOTE: The old version of this image makes reference to patent pending, which was part of what I had in there when talking to people about selling this commercially.
 There are NO such restrictions.
 There was a patent application I abandoned, which was mostly done at the time to prevent someone else from applying for one.
-On the plus side, it strengthens the open-source nature as it effectively notifies the USPTO about this design.
+Now it serves as a method of notifing the USPTO about this design (i.e., it shows up in their own search, as USPTO examiners do not search outside of their database).
+This helps gaurantee the design remains open-source for the future.